 He had the team’s best interests in his mind though — to protect the injured Bradman, who was fighting an injured leg and a stomach bug, on a ‘sticky’: “We could have played on, but it was a Test match and we just had to win.
 I realised something drastic had to be done or three wickets might be lost.
 So I appealed after every second ball.
 I complained of the people moving about, the light, and, in fact, anything, in an effort to get the appeal upheld.”

 He scored 45 and 32 at Melbourne, missed the Adelaide Test through an injury, but came back to score 71 and 30 at Sydney.
-After six Tests and nine innings Barnes’ career tally stood at 571 at 63.44 with a lowest score of 30.
+After 6 Tests and 9 innings Barnes’ career tally stood at 571 at 63.44 with a lowest score of 30.

 It was during the Melbourne Test, though, that the infamous ‘Turnstile Incident’ happened.
 Barnes had apparently left the ground to give the two complimentary tickets allotted to him to his friends, and was on his way back when a turnstile attendant stopped him.
 There was an argument, and eventually Barnes jumped the turnstile and resumed batting.
 When the a member of the New South Wales Board asked Barnes to apologise to the Chairman of the MCG, the batsman refused on the ground that the alternative scenario was absurd.
 The incident would come back to haunt him.